 Background and study aims

 For some types of keyhole surgery and procedures, it is not possible to use camera technology and X-rays are used for guidance instead.
 While X-rays are good at showing the position of bones and surgical instruments, they do not show soft tissues well and they produce flat (2D) pictures.
 On the other hand, CT scans show soft tissues and can produce solid (3D) images but they are not very good for guiding procedures because of the amount of radiation.
-This project is testing a new technology that uses high-powered computing to match the X-ray pictures (that doctor will use to guide an operation) to an earlier CT scan.
+This study is testing a new technology that uses high-powered computing to match the X-ray pictures (that doctor will use to guide an operation) to an earlier CT scan.
 Accurate matching of the X-rays to the CT scan means that the doctor can see 3D images of parts of the body that can’t otherwise be seen with just X-rays.
-This project will test a new technology that will help doctors see more clearly during X-ray guided surgery.
-We hope that this will reduce the amount of X-rays needed during surgery and lead to better outcomes for patients in future.
+This study tests a new technology that will help doctors see more clearly during X-ray guided surgery.
+It is hoped that this will reduce the amount of X-rays needed during surgery and lead to better outcomes for patients in future.

 Who can participate?

 Patients aged 18 or over who are booked for an X-ray guided intervention in an anatomic zone covered by the technology

 The doctors performing the procedures use the new 3D guidance technique in addition to the standard X-ray technique.
 The accuracy and reliability of the new technology is analysed to check if it is safe and performs as expected.
 The amount of X-ray (radiation) exposure, the length of operation and the dose of iodinated contrast (a potentially harmful substance widely used to help these procedures) are recorded.

 What are the possible benefits and risks of participating?